 One advantage of the Force.com platform is that it allows you to develop applications quickly and easily using both standard and custom features, such as custom Visualforce pages and Apex classes.

 But how can you test whether your application can scale to meet the needs of your growing user base?
 The Force.com platform includes a framework for creating and running test classes, but when you need to account for larger volumes of data and more demanding application conditions, you might need to move a level beyond unit testing.
 This blog post helps you plan for growth by outlining your application testing options, explaining which ones you should use and when you should use them, and suggesting how you should work with salesforce.com Customer Support to maximize your tests’ effectiveness and value.
 Continue reading

 Building efficient SOQL queries, reports, and list views depends on selectivity and indexes, especially when your objects have some serious record counts.
 Previous resources teach you how the Force.com query optimizer makes decisions, including information about selectivity thresholds for filter conditions.
 But how can you put this knowledge into practice?
 This post gives you some simple, practical steps for gauging the selectivity of your filter conditions–before you actually use those conditions in your queries.
 Continue reading

 You are planning a Force.com implementation with large volumes of data.
 Your data model is in place, all your code is written and has been tested, and now it’s time to load the objects, some of which have tens of millions of records.
 What is the most efficient way to get all those records into the system?

-This is the second entry in the six-part series about data loading for very large enterprise deployments, covering how you can load data into a lean configuration.
+This is the last entry in the six-part series about data loading for very large enterprise deployments, covering how you can use the Defer Sharing Calculation feature to minimize the time it takes to load records into your Salesforce organization.
 Continue reading